met-office-ocean/obsoper/README.md

 ### Regional models

-Regional models with non-trivial boundaries and rotated coordinate systems can be interpolated using the following keyword arguments.
+Regional models with non-trivial boundaries and rotated coordinate systems can be interpolated by specifying `layout="regional"`.

 ```python
 >>> operator = obsoper.Operator(grid_longitudes.T,